In case you didn’t realise, that’s me. Yes, Reformed and a little crazy.

 Some even more boring bibliography

 Anderson has published regularly in theological journals and church magazines and is author of Ancient Rhetorical Theory and Paul (rev. ed Leuven, Peeters, 1999) and Glossary of Greek Rhetorical Terms Connected to Methods of Argumentation, Figures and Tropes from Anaximines to Quintilian (Leuven, Peeters, 2000).
 He is also co–editor of H. Lausberg‘s Handbook of Literary Rhetoric: A Companion for Literary Study (Leiden: EJ Brill, 1998) and has contributed a number of articles to Het Woordenboek voor Bijbellezers (ed.
 A. Noordegraaf et al, Book Centre, Zoetermeer, 2005).
 In 2008 he published a commentary on Paul’s first letter to the Corinthians, 1 Korintiërs: Orde op zaken in een jonge stadskerk (Kampen, Kok, 2008, 2nd ed.
-2012) of which an updated English translation was published in 2017 (Armadale WA Australia, Pro Ecclesia Publishers) and an Indonesian translation is due to be published sometime soon.
+2012) of which an updated English translation was published in 2017 (Armadale WA Australia, Pro Ecclesia Publishers) and an Indonesian translation was published in 2018 (Surabaya: Momentum).
 Anderson has also published in academic journals on 17th and 18th century French harpsichords and their music.
 For a list of his publications click the ‘publications’ tab at the top of the page.